lsu-ddem/intro-to-esports/content/7- Entertainment Research/1_Lesson_1/_index.en.md

 			- For example, if a scene showed a character boarding a plane due to head towards Italy from the US, the scene would show the plane flying across the screen from left to right because of the fact that North America is located on the left of a world map while Italy is on the right.
 Showing the plane flying from right to left would result in a noticeable break in continuity of convention for the audience that could result in confusion in addition to the loss of immersion.

-	- An understanding of the individual most responsible for film continuity, and what actions this person takes to maintain continuity
+	- An understanding of the individual most responsible for film continuity, and what actions this person takes to maintain continuity.

 	- This lesson's exercise expands past simply identifying errors in continuity in works that have already been produced by giving students hands on experience with maintaining continuity in their own work.

 	- The students will practice implementing and maintaining continuity of action, look, information, movement, and convention via a short film which features a prop heavy scenario.
 Students will not only have to maintain continuity in their shots, dialogue, plot, and actors, but in the use of the many props as well.
 Instructors may choose to allow students to create their own plot, give the class or groups assigned plots, or use the following example:

 		- Ex: Students will create a short film in which a group of 4+ people hold conversations at the table of a dinner party.
 This scene requires a large number of props, as the table would be set with dishes, drinks, etc. These props provide a challenge to the students in terms of maintaining continuity as the props need to make logical transitions between scenes.
 The conversation between multiple people around a table requires frequent shots between characters, providing an even more challenging situation in terms of maintaining continuity on multiple fronts.

 			- For example, if in one scene a woman had a near empty glass of water in her hand, the next shot would break continuity if the glass were completely full or had a greater amount of water in it before, without showing any characters refilling or preparing to refill glasses.

 	- Students will exercise their newfound continuity skills by both producing a work in which these skills are tested and pushed, as well as viewing classmates' works and paying special attention to point out any flaws made in terms of maintaining continuity.

 ## Outcomes